Michigan "swamp gas" UFO reports: Aftermath and legacy

-In 2006, Douglas Harvey the former sheriff recalled "Dr. Hynek was sent in from the U.S. government.
+In 2006, Douglas Harvey, the former sheriff, recalled: "Dr. Hynek was sent in from the U.S. government.
 He came into my office.
 We went out to the site where supposedly this object came down on the ground.
 Dr. Hynek in the car said, 'There is something.
 We just can't put our finger on it.
 We've been investigating this for quite a while.'"
 Once back at the office, Hynek requested privacy for a phone call; "He was on the phone for quite a while, which I found very enlightening.
 He came out and I said, 'Well, Dr. Hynek.
 What do you think?'
 He said, 'It's swamp gas.'
 He tells me one minute he has no idea what it is.
 And then he makes one phone call to Washington and comes out and gives a statement that it's swamp gas.
 Very strange."

-In the 1994 The X-Files episode "E.B.E.", debunker Dana Scully suggests a UFO sighting may have been caused by swamp gas.
+In 1994, an episode of The X-Files titled "E.B.E." featured a plot where debunker Dana Scully suggests a UFO sighting may have been caused by swamp gas.
 The 1997 film Men in Black featured an agent dismissing a UFO sighting by explaining that "swamp gas from a weather balloon was trapped in a thermal pocket and refracted the light from Venus", combining the initial mainstream explanations given for the Dexter sightings, the Roswell Incident, the 1952 Washington D.C.
 UFO incident, and the Mantell UFO incident.
 In 1998, the sighting was one covered by Popular Mechanics.
 In 2001, author Patrick Huyghe titled his memoir Swamp Gas Times.
 The 1966 incident was featured in the 2006 book Weird Michigan.
 In 2015, the Hillsdale campus newspaper interviewed one of the police officers who had witnessed the UFO.
 In 2016, the 50th anniversary of the sightings was commemorated by regional media.
 In 2019, a TV series loosely inspired by Hynek's life dramatized a public rejection of his swamp gas hypothesis.

-Lara Zielin, editorial director of University of Michigan's Bentley Historical Library later described. "the sightings were so widespread and the witnesses were so credible that law enforcement and senators and governors and faculty researchers would all become involved trying to figure out what in the world was going on."
+Lara Zielin, editorial director of University of Michigan's Bentley Historical Library later described: "The sightings were so widespread and the witnesses were so credible that law enforcement and senators and governors and faculty researchers would all become involved trying to figure out what in the world was going on."